This was the question asked of the wonderfully-entitled publication ‘British Apollo or Curious Amusements for the Ingenious’ in 1708.

 Nowadays when someone has an April Fool trick played on them, the prankster will generally shout “April Fool!”.
 Pranks can be quite simple, such as sending people on wild goose chases or quite complicated, as some of the following examples illustrate.

-Some people may remember a famous April Fool prank from 1957, when the BBC program ‘Horizon’ apparently showed Swiss farmers picking spaghetti from spaghetti trees.
+Some people may remember a famous April Fool prank from 1957, when the BBC program ‘Panorama’ apparently showed Swiss farmers picking spaghetti from spaghetti trees.
 The BBC received so many enquiries from viewers asking where they could buy a spaghetti plant that they had to own up to the hoax the following day!

 The BBC do enjoy a good prank and in 1965 they were at it again, with another famous hoax: smell-o-vision.
 A trial was announced whereby smells were to be broadcast along with the regular TV shows.
 Apparently many viewers declared the trial a great success!